euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/build.md

 2.  **Install a copy of the Workspace ONE Software Development Kit (SDK) for Android under the Download/ directory.**

-    See the Workspace ONE for Android Integration Preparation guide for how to obtain a copy of the SDK for Android.
+    See the [Workspace ONE for Android Integration Preparation guide](../Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md) for how to obtain the SDK for Android.

     See the [Download](../Download) readme file for details of how to install and specify the version.